(Redirected from Tino Martinez)

 - Born December 7, 1967 in Tampa, FL USA

 Tino Martinez was signed as a 1st round draft pick in the 1988 amateur draft by the Seattle Mariners and scout Luke Wrenn.
 He hit .369/~.401/.615 for Team USA in 1987.
 He was second to Ty Griffin among the team's regulars in average and led the team with 9 homers and 38 RBI.
 His 11 doubles tied Scott Livingstone for the most on the club.
 His 35 runs were third behind Griffin and Ted Wood.
-In the 1987 Pan American Games, Martinez hit 19 RBI in the round-robin phase to tie Orestes Kindelan for the lead.
-His six RBI in a single contest are a US record; Tommy Mendonca tied the mark in 2011.
+In the 1987 Pan American Games, Martinez collected 19 RBI in the round-robin phase to tie Orestes Kindelan for the lead.
+His 6 RBI in a single contest are a US record; Tommy Mendonca tied the mark in 2011.
 That year, he hit .407/.452/.796 in the World Cup, was named the All-Star first baseman and won the MVP award even though the USA did not win the tourney.
 In the finale against Cuba, he homered twice.
-He scored 12, hit 6 home runs and drove in 21 in the tournament.
+He scored 12 runs, hit 6 home runs and drove in 21 in the tournament.
 He tied Luis Casanova for second in RBI behind Robin Ventura, was third in hits behind Ventura and Antonio Pacheco and tied Omar Linares for second in home runs behind Casanova.

 Tino's most notable achievements in his career came when he helped lead the Yankees to World Series championships in 1996, 1998, 1999, and 2000.
 The four titles formed what is considered one of the great dynasties the game has ever seen.
 He also won the Home Run Derby in 1997.

-His best season statistically came in 1997, when he was second in the American League in home runs and RBI (with 44 and 141 respectively), and finished second in AL MVP voting.
+His best season statistically came in 1997, when he was second in the American League in home runs and RBI (with 44 and 141 respectively), and finished second in the AL MVP voting.
 Ironically, this was the only season between 1996 and 2000 when the Yankees did not win the World Series.

 - 1991 MVP Pacific Coast League Calgary Cannons